jlw-m/course_ee693e_2021_fall/week_06/01_yue.md

 ## Review
 ### Strengths
-- All previous studies demonstrate accurate monitoring of a single person’s breathing but this paper focuses on multiple persons breathing with sucessful experimentation results.
+- All previous studies demonstrate accurate monitoring of a single person’s breathing but this paper focuses on multiple persons breathing with successful experimentation results.
 - Average error in breating rate detection is very small (0.140 breaths per minute).
 - DeepBreath can be scaled for more than two people and the accuracy does not decrease with the number of people.
 - System design can apply to different applications beside respiration monitoring.

 ### Weaknesses
-- The illustrative example used in the paper generates a false positive result as the Fourier transform is applied over a finite window it creats a sinc in the frequency domain and causes nearby signals to mix with each other due to the sinc tail.
+- The illustrative example used in the paper generates a false positive result as the Fourier transform is applied over a finite window it creates a sinc in the frequency domain and causes nearby signals to mix with each other due to the sinc tail.
 - The current system cannot model objects in motion for example typing or the simultaneous motion of two hands.
 - The mixing matrix is pretty much dependent on time, which is very difficult to determine from visual observations.
 - Breathing separation trial was done for 5 mins.
 No further study is being conducted to verify that the system/setup would give same results if the trial lasted longer than 5 minutes.